N-Perry/Certification-Projects/README.md

 # Certification-Projects
-This repository contains the projects i complete to attain WebDev certifications online (mostly from freeCodeCamp)
+This repository contains the projects i complete to attain WebDev certifications online (freeCodeCamp, Udemy)